Merger control

 Remedies

-Different categories
+Different types

-Commitments can be of two types:
+Commitments can take two forms:

 Market consultation